geertvd/geert/content/post/exclude-config-from-cmi-in-d8.md

 ---
 author: "Geert van Dort"
 date: 2017-05-02
-linktitle: Drupal 8 - Exclude config from configuration management
+linktitle: Exclude config from configuration management in Drupal 8
-title: Drupal 8 - Exclude config from configuration management
+title: Exclude config from configuration management in Drupal 8
 weight: 10
-tags: [ "Drupal 8" ]
+tags: ["Drupal", "d8", "CMI"]
 ---

 Drupal 8 makes it really easy to export and import your entire configuration,